The Picsha AI Asset Pipeline

 assets/${id}/proxy.jpggenerated during ingestion.
 For documents and videos, it pulls theposter.jpg. - On-the-Fly Processing: Using the

 Sharplibrary, the Lambda applies all requested query parameters.
-This includes resizing, "face gravity" cropping, blurring, watermarking, text compositing, and even AI-driven generative editing via the MIMI orchestrator and AWS Bedrock for background removal. - Response: The final transformed image is returned synchronously to the client as a Base64-encoded binary response (or a 302 Redirect to S3 if the original file is requested without transformations).
+This includes resizing, "face gravity" cropping, blurring, watermarking, text compositing, background operations (removal/replacement), and even AI-driven generative editing via the signature MIMI natural language orchestrator (with tiers spanning native 4K generation viamimi_mode=4kand a free preview-faithful export upscale viaupscale=4k). - Response: The final transformed image is returned synchronously to the client as a Base64-encoded binary response (or a 302 Redirect to S3 if the original file is requested without transformations).

 Sampling in the CDN (Caching Strategy)

-To ensure the Lambda function is not overwhelmed and to provide sub-millisecond response times, we rely heavily on CloudFront edge caching.
+To ensure the Lambda function is not overwhelmed and to provide sub-50ms response times, we rely heavily on CloudFront edge caching.

 Where and How We Sample: